I want to . . .

 The decision must be in writing and it must contain:

-2. A description of the specific course of proposed medical treatment for which authorization was requested
+3. A description of the specific course of proposed medical treatment for which authorization was requested.

-3. A specific description of the medical treatment service approved, if any
+5. A specific description of the medical treatment service approved, if any.

 And

-10. Details about the claims administrator's internal utilization review appeals process, if any, and a clear statement that the appeals process is on a voluntary basis, including the following mandatory statement:
+1. Details about the claims administrator's internal utilization review appeals process for the requesting physician, if any, and a clear statement that the internal appeals process is voluntary process that neither triggers nor bars use of the dispute resolution procedures of Labor Code section 4610.5 and 4610.6, but may be pursued on an optional basis.

-11. The name and specialty of the reviewer or expert reviewer
+2. The name and specialty of the reviewer or expert reviewer.

-13. The hours of availability of either the reviewer, the expert reviewer or the medical director for the treating physician to discuss the decision which shall be, at a minimum, four hours per week during normal business hours, 9:00 a.m. to 5:30 p.m., Pacific Time or an agreed upon scheduled time to discuss the decision with the requesting physician.
+The hours of availability of either the reviewer, the expert reviewer or the medical director for the treating physician to discuss the decision, which shall be, at a minimum, four hours per week during normal business hours, 9:00 a.m. to 5:30 p.m.
+Pacific Time, or an agreed upon scheduled time to discuss the decision with the requesting physician.
 In the event the reviewer is unavailable, the requesting physician may discuss the written decision with another reviewer who is competent to evaluate the specific clinical issues involved in the medical treatment services.
-(8 CCR §9792.9(k))

-Q. Who must the decisions to modify, delay or deny be given to?
+Q. Who must the decision to modify, delay or deny be given to?

-A. On both prospective and concurrent reviews, the decision must be given to the requesting physician initially by telephone or fax.
-The phone call must be followed by written notice to the requesting physician, the injured worker and the injured worker's attorney (if applicable) within 24 hours of the decision for concurrent reviews, and within two business days of the decision for prospective reviews.
-If a fax is used in lieu of the phone call, and all mandated language is included in the fax, the written notification is satisfied.
+A. For both prospective and concurrent reviews, the decision must be communicated first to the requesting physician by telephone or fax within 24 hours of the decision.
+A phone call must be followed by written notice to the requesting physician, the injured worker and the injured worker's attorney (if any) within 24 hours of the decision for concurrent reviews, and within two business days of the decision for prospective reviews.
+If the initial decision is announced within 24 hours of the decision by a fax and all mandated language is included in the fax, the written notification to the recipient is satisfied.

 Q. How do we handle a denial if someone is currently in the hospital?

-A. In the case of concurrent reviews, medical care must not be discontinued until the requesting physician has been notified of the decision and a care plan, which is appropriate for the medical needs of the injured worker, has been agreed upon by the requesting physician.
-(8 CCR §9792.10(b)(1))
+A. By definition, a concurrent review occurs only during an inpatient stay.
+For concurrent reviews, medical care must not be discontinued until the requesting physician has been notified of the UR decision and, if not approved, a care plan which is appropriate for the medical needs of the injured worker must be agreed upon with the requesting physician.

 Q. What is prior authorization?

-A. "Prior authorization" has a special definition in the California workers’ compensation system.
-It is defined as “…the claims administrator’s practice … of any prior authorization process, including but not limited to where authorization is provided without the submission of the request for authorization.”
-To qualify as prior authorization, the process must be clearly described in the UR plan filed with the division, because “authorization” by definition means “assurance that appropriate reimbursement will be made [to the treating physician] for an approved specific course of proposed medical treatment” (8 CCR § 9792.6(b)).
+A. "Prior authorization" has a special definition in the California workers' compensation system.
+It is defined as "the claims administrator's practice of any prior authorization process, including but not limited to where authorization is provided without the submission of the RFA or DWC Form RFA."
+To qualify as prior authorization, the process must be clearly described in the UR plan filed with the DWC, because by definition "authorization" means "assurance that appropriate reimbursement will be made [to the treating physician] for an approved specific course of proposed medical treatment"

-The UR plan’s description of what qualifies within the ‘prior authorization’ process must be clear about what is required by the treating physician and how the physician will be informed of what falls within the prior authorization treatment process.
+The UR plan's description of what qualifies within the prior authorization process must be clear about what is required by the treating physician and how the physician will be informed of the conditions under which treatment will qualify under the prior authorization process.

-For example, the “prior authorization” process described in the UR plan may allow the claims administrator to inform a particular clinic, medical provider or medical providers in the employer’s MPN that any treatment and diagnostic testing given within the first five days of an injury is automatically approved.
-Or, another “prior authorization” process may state that whenever rotator cuff surgery is approved through the normal prospective review process, a prescribed course of postsurgical rehabilitation is automatically approved (e.g. 24 physical therapy visits even if they exceed the cap in LC section 4604.5).
-Or, the description of the prior authorization process may be based on documentation of specific combinations of presenting signs and symptoms, e.g. an MRI is authorized when a patient who has had low back pain with radiation to one lower extremity presents with “red flags” or with worsening symptoms and there are new and/or abnormal physical findings.
+For example, the "prior authorization" process described in the UR plan may allow the claims administrator to inform a particular clinic, medical provider or medical providers in the employer's MPN that all treatment and diagnostic testing given within the first five days of an injury is automatically approved and will be paid for upon submission of a bill in compliance with the billing regulations.
+Or, another "prior authorization" process may state that whenever rotator cuff surgery is approved through the normal prospective review process, a prescribed course of postsurgical rehabilitation is automatically approved (e.g. up to 24 postsurgical physical therapy visits even if they exceed the cap in LC section 4604.5).
+Or, the description of the prior authorization process may be based on documentation of specific combinations of presenting signs and symptoms, e.g. an MRI is authorized when a patient who has had low back pain with radiation to one lower extremity presents with "red flags" or with worsening symptoms and there are new and/or abnormal physical findings.

 Q. How does prior authorization differ from "pre-authorized" and "prospective review"?